 This scenario represented a hypothetical case where M. maripaludis would not contain a membrane-bound HdrDE complex but could not perform electron bifurcation.
 We optimized our model for growth on CO2 + H2 using this model and were unable to predict in silico growth, supporting the observation that the ferredoxin reduction via electron bifurcation is an essential part of our network.
 Lack of model growth can clearly be attributed to disruption of the central energy conservation mechanism in M. maripaludis, in which electron bifurcation must necessarily reduce ferredoxin for reducing CO2.
-The only other complex capable of generating large amounts of reduced ferredoxin is the Eha hydrogenase, which utilizes a sodium ion gradient to reduce ferredoxin on a 1:1 basis.
+The alternative source of reduced ferredoxin is the Eha hydrogenase, which utilizes a sodium ion gradient to reduce ferredoxin on a 1:1 basis.
 Similarly, CO2 reduction to methane requires reduced ferredoxin and pumps out sodium ions on a 1:1 basis.
 Thus, each cycle of methanogenesis in this scenario effectively produces no sodium ion gradient for synthesizing ATP, the central component necessary for biomass formation.
 Additionally, methanogenesis loses small amounts of carbon for biosynthesis; hence, reducing one ferredoxin effectively pumps less than one sodium ion across the cell membrane and creates an overall energy deficit.
 Overall, this simulation illustrates the essentiality of ferredoxin reduction via electron bifurcation and reinforces the idea that Eha hydrogenase can play only an anaplerotic role in methanogenesis (44).

-Taking this analysis one step further, we used our reconstruction to probe into acetate assimilation, a supplemental pathway in M. maripaludis that can enhance but not fully support organism growth (55).
-This is in contrast to multiple methylotrophic methanogens such as Methanosarcina barkeri that can subsist using solely the aceticlastic pathway (56).
+Taking this analysis one step further, we used our reconstruction to probe into acetate assimilation, a supplemental pathway in M. maripaludis that can enhance but not fully support organism growth (59).
+This is in contrast to multiple methylotrophic methanogens such as Methanosarcina barkeri that can subsist using solely the aceticlastic pathway (60).
 Though it is unknown exactly why M. maripaludis cannot be grown on acetate alone, our reconstruction did not reveal any strictly stoichiometric obstacle to growth.
-However, much like the pathway in M. barkeri, the aceticlastic pathway in M. maripaludis requires Eha/Ehb hydrogenase as a sink for reduced ferredoxin, thus thrusting this reaction into a central role rather than an anaplerotic one.
-Indeed, when we simulated our model and allowed Eha/Ehb unlimited flux, we could predict aceticlastic growth, with Eha/Ehb oxidizing approximately two moles of ferredoxin per methane produced.
+However, much like the pathway in M. barkeri, the acetate pathway in M. maripaludis requires Eha/Ehb hydrogenase for reduced ferredoxin, thus thrusting this reaction into a central role rather than an anaplerotic one.
+When we simulated our model and allowed Eha/Ehb unlimited flux, we could predict aceticlastic growth, with Eha/Ehb oxidizing approximately two moles of ferredoxin per methane produced.
 We then constrained our model to enforce the central energy-conserving role of bifurcation by limiting flux through the Eha/Ehb reaction to 10% that of methane secretion rate.
 Doing so prevented our model from predicting growth from acetate alone, but did not restrict hydrogenotrophic growth or supplementary acetate uptake.
 This simulation supports the hypothesis that M. maripaludis cannot achieve aceticlastic growth because Eha/Ehb cannot assume a central role in methanogenesis.